nathanfaucett/events/README.md

-EventEmitter
+Events.go
 =====

-EventEmitter simple emitter for listening and responding to events
+Events.go provides a simple event emitter for listening and responding to events

 ##Example
 ```